prashiyn/rmbrain/docs/README.md

 #### Adding a New Service

-1. Create service directory in `/services/`
+1. Create service directory in repository root
 2. Create `dapr.yaml` with:
    - Unique ports (check existing services)
-   - Reference to `../../dapr/components`
+   - Reference to `../dapr/components`
-   - Reference to `../../dapr/config/global-config.yaml`
+   - Reference to `../dapr/config/global-config.yaml`
 3. Add service to root `dapr.yaml` for multi-app support

 ### Testing